 Some HTML editors also use proprietary code.
 Proprietary code is not based on web standards, so your web pages may not display correctly in some browsers if you use an editor with proprietary code extensions.

-If you don't learn HTML, using an HTML editor also means you are limited in what you can do with your web site to what the HTML editor can do.
+If you don't learn HTML to make a website, using an HTML editor also means you are limited in what you can do with your web site to what the HTML editor can do.
 If you want to insert a code snippet of your own into the HTML editor, if the program doesn't understand the code it may try to "fix" it, meaning it will change the code.
 This usually results in broken code that won't work properly.

 As web programming languages evolve, so too must HTML editors.
 That means if you want your site to evolve, you'll be tied to program upgrades.
 While there are some free HTML editors, the best ones are quite expensive, often costing several hundred dollars.
 The upgrades can be expensive too.